awslabs/clencli/README.md

 clencli render template
 Template readme.tmpl rendered as README.md.
 ```

 This `README.md` was generated and it's maintained by `CLENCLI` itself.
 You can check [readme.yaml](clencli/readme.yaml) for more details.
+Every time the `README.md` is updated, a new photo is chosen for the project automatically.
 </details>